Bonitasoft-Community/bonita-database-docker/postgres/11/README.md

+# Pre-configured Postgres database image to work with Bonita

-# This image is based on postgres 11.9-alpine image
+This image is based on the [official Postgres image](https://hub.docker.com/_/postgres)

 ## Additions